 - If the OC has a 2-lot subdivision, or is a services only OC, it will be categorised as a tier 5 OC.

-Different tiers of Owners Corporations have different levels of auditing requirements.
-According to Owners Corporations and Other Acts Amendment Act 2021:
+Different tiers of Owners Corporations (OCs) have different auditing requirements.
+The Owners Corporations and Other Acts Amendment Act 2021 sets out these requirements:

-- A tier two Owners Corporation must, after year end, have its financial statements reviewed by an independent person who is a member of, and holds a current practising certificate from CPA Australia, the Institute of Public Accountants or Chartered Accountants Australia and New Zealand.
+- Tier two – The OC must have its financial statements reviewed after year end.
+An independent person who is a member of CPA Australia, the Institute of Public Accountants, or Chartered Accountants Australia and New Zealand can perform this review.
+The reviewer must also hold a current practising certificate from one of these bodies.

-In addition, an auditor must provide a written report of the audit and the person who conducts the review must provide a written report of the review.
-A person is prohibited from auditing or reviewing the OC if the person has a direct or indirect personal or financial interest in the OC.
+Additionally, the auditor must provide a written audit report.
+Similarly, the person conducting the review must provide a written review report.
+The law prohibits any person from auditing or reviewing an OC if they have a direct or indirect personal or financial interest in that OC.

 A tier one OC may apply in writing to the Director for an audit exemption under section 35(1).
 The Director may grant an exemption if the director thinks fit.
 The Director may also change or take back the exemption by notice in writing.